HomeLatest NewsCyber SecurityMega chrome extension replaced with cryptocurrency-stealing malware

 Users who had installed the malicious extension should uninstall the MEGA extension version 3.39.4 asap, and change passwords for all their accounts, especially for those who may have used while having the malicious extension.

 “This is not the first time that hackers have replaced the code of legitimate apps via hacking the vendor itself.
 Even Microsoft’s CCleaner was a victim of a similar attack same time last year.
-What was much devious this time was chrome updates happen automatically although if the update revises the permissions like in this case, the user is prompted to agree to the new permissions,” said Ankush Johar, Director at Ventures.
+What was much devious this time was chrome updates happen automatically although if the update revises the permissions like in this case, the user is prompted to agree permissions,” said Ankush Johar, Director at Infosec Ventures.

 He added that Chrome plugins have become an extremely common attack vector and users are suggested to stay vigilant while downloading extensions.
-“Many malware nowadays, inject malicious chrome plugins to spread ads and steal user data hence users are advised to regularly check the extensions installed in their browser by going to Settings,” he said.
+“Many malware nowadays, inject malicious chrome plugins to spread ads and steal user hence users are advised to regularly check the extensions installed in their browser by going to Settings,” he said.

 Get the day's headlines from Tech Observer straight in your inbox